Last Updated: 3rd April, 2023

 With the continuous expansion in the grocery eCommerce sector, the need to understand the efficacy of each business model along with its potential challenges is a must.
 Discussed below are the types of grocery delivery business models along with their advantages, challenges, and their example.

 The inventory-based online store works on the concept where the inventory is bought and stored by the eCommerce grocery store.
 The eCommerce player purchases products from different companies and self maintains a warehouse.

-The grocery ecommerce platform is responsible for managing the inventory, interacting with consumers, and ensuring the timely delivery of products.
+The grocery eCommerce platform is responsible for managing the inventory, interacting with consumers, and ensuring the timely delivery of products.

 Multi-vendor Marketplace business model provides a common platform for multiple buyers and sellers to come together to engage in commerce through a dedicated website.
 It is also commonly known as the ‘Zero inventory model’, as the owner of the online entity does not maintain an inventory of its own.

-They also facilitate shipping and payments through their platform.
-In this form, either the seller is responsible for packaging & dispatching, or after the packaging by the seller, the owner of the multi-vendor marketplace handles dispatching.
-The eCommerce player charges a percentage of the overall sales as commission.
+The shipping and payments are also facilitated through the platform.
+And, In this form, either the seller is responsible for packaging and dispatching, or after the packaging by the seller, the owner of the multi-vendor marketplace handles dispatching.
+Further, the eCommerce player charges a percentage of the overall sales as commission.

-This business model is also popular as Buy Online Pick-up In Store (BOPIS).
-Research conducted by Post and Parcel suggests that by the year 2025, approximately 10% of sales will be drawn by adopting the click and collect retail strategy.
-Also, in-store purchases will fall by almost 60%.
-Safeway, Walmart, and Instacart have also initiated the development of plans to invest in the click and collect business model.
+It is a major form of contactless delivery that has been in trend and is also popular as Buy Online Pick-up In-Store (BOPIS).
+As per research conducted by Post and Parcel, approximately 10% of sales will be drawn by adopting the click and collect retail strategy by 2025.
+Furthermore, it is predicted that in-store purchases will fall by almost 60%.
+Brands such as Safeway, Walmart, and Instacart have also initiated the development of plans to invest in the click and collect business model.

 We create future-focused content to help you stay updated.
 Follow us on Twitter to get notified about latest tips, trends and product updates.